MEG visual tutorial: Single subject (original)

 Scrambled images: 17 (10001), 18 (10010), 19 (10011) => Bit 5 only

-- We will start by creating the category "Unfamiliar" (combination of events "3" and "4") and remove the remove the initial events.
-Then we just have to rename the remaining "3" in "Famous", and all the "5" in "Scrambled".
+- We will start by creating the category "Unfamiliar" (combination of events "3" and "4") and discard the original event categories.
+Then we need to rename the remaining "3" events into "Famous", and all the "5" events into "Scrambled".

 Add process Events > Group by name: "Unfamiliar=3,4", Delay=0, Delete original events